 Architecture only assumes coherence in resonance with the people who use it.
 And in turn, the latter is a product of the former.
 Progress can therefore only make sense within this dialectic.
-The normative dimension of progress points to a possible universal good that is central and relevant e.g. in the debates on urban sustainability-but only as long as the architectural strategies are context-sensitive and context-responsive.
+The normative dimension of progress points to a possible universal good that is central and relevant e.g. in the debates on urban sustainabilitybut only as long as the architectural strategies are context-sensitive and context-responsive.
 There isn't such a thing as the one perfect transferable solution for all contexts and epochs.

 In order to gain a deeper knowledge of the context or the specificity of the respective situations for which buildings are to be constructed, empirical studies are absolutely indispensable.
 We therefore propose an experimental knowledge production for the architectural practice.
 By 'experimental', we mean on the one hand empirically-based, in the sense that the knowledge production is grounded in scientific empirical studies; and on the other hand design-based, in the sense that it involves an iterative design process, within which different possible scenarios are being designed, built in scale 1:1 and tested with regards to its use.
 In this sense, we advocate a definition of experimentation that consciously takes up the ambivalence of the term and transcends the usual dichotomy between scientific and artistic experiments.
 While scientific experiments are usually presented as hypothesis-driven, repeatable and measurable, and artistic experiments are considered explorative, strange and singular, we regard the dichotomy between the two as both ideal-typical and obsolete.
 In all constellations, the difference, the chance, creativity, blurred contours and singularity play an important role.
-In the spirit of the historian of science Hans-Jörg Rheinberger, we plead for a "differential reproduction" 2 in which reproduction-in the sense of maintaining the material conditions of an experimental process-produces difference in the sense of divergence.
+In the spirit of the historian of science Hans-Jörg Rheinberger, we plead for a "differential reproduction" in which reproduction-in the sense of maintaining the material conditions of an experimental process-produces difference in the sense of divergence.
 It is in this divergence that the actual new can occur.
-The result can be progressive or regressive, completely unknown or take up the known in new ways-the point is that the experiment creates a
+The result can be progressive or regres4 See the works of Barad, Karen.
+2007.
+Meeting the Universe Halfway: Quantum Physics and the Entanglement of Matter and Meaning.
+Durham: North Carolina; and of Abbott, Andrew.
+2001.
+Chaos of disciplines.
+Chicago: University of Chicago Press.